BishalN/Noof/README.md

 - use proper layout system for whole app rather than having everything in page file Doing this does not refereshes the editor

-- add loading components to all place
+- add loading components to all place on sidebar, subsidebar, editor use skeletons

 - Proper onboarding flow for user

 - Mobile ui for sidebar